How To Increase Home Value Before Selling: 10 Helpful Tips

 8. Add Square Footage

-Aside from expansions, increasing the amount of functional space within the existing structure of your home can make a noticeable difference in your home’s value.
-By finishing your basement or knocking down non-load-bearing walls to create a more open-concept living space, you can increase the amount of usable square footage in your home, thus increasing its overall value.
+You can also increase the amount of functional space within your home by finishing your basement or knocking down non-load-bearing walls to create a more open-concept living space.

 9. Redo Your Bathroom

-If your budget and timeline are somewhat limited and you can only choose a few renovation or improvement projects, consider redoing your bathroom.
+If your budget and timeline are somewhat limited and you can only renovate one room in your house, consider redoing your bathroom.
 A bathroom renovation can greatly enhance both the enjoyment of the home while you stay in it, as well as the future value of your home at resale.